elliot-star5/deadlock-concurrency/README.md

 ## Usage

 To use the resources in this repository, you can either clone the entire repository or browse the specific files you are interested in.
-The code examples are written in [language of your choice] and can be run directly in your development environment.
+The code examples are written in Cpp and can be run directly in your development environment.

 ## Examples